 9. Budapest, Hungary

-A city as lovely as Budapest, its no wonder the Hungarian capital has become a hot spot for travellers doing the loop around Europe.
-Just a three hour train ride from Vienna, Budapest is an essential stop in central Europe not only for its unique and fascinating history, but also for its grandeur and beauty that could rival even Paris.
+A city as lovely as Budapest, it’s no wonder the Hungarian capital has become a hot spot for travellers doing the loop around Europe.
+Just a three-hour train ride from Vienna, Budapest is an essential stop in central Europe not only for its unique and fascinating history but also for its grandeur and beauty that could rival even Paris.
 The city is sprawling but mostly walkable, as much of the attractions are centred around the Danube.
 Be sure to venture over the river to Buda and visit Castle Hill and Fisherman’s Bastion for the best views of the city from above.

 10. Barcelona, Spain

 It didn’t take me long to fall in love with Barcelona, one of Europe’s most vibrant cities.
 Full of colour, magnificent Gaudi architecture and some of the best food you’ll find across Europe (patatas bravas anyone!?), there’s so much to love about this city.
 As far as beauty goes, you can’t beat the endless architectural marvels in Barcelona – its a picture perfect postcard waiting to happen.
 Rent a van in Barcelona and go to see the wonders of the city with friends.

 11. Amsterdam, Netherlands